The art of numbers: Pricing strategies and psychology

 While this strategy can net you more shoppers and keeps you in line with your competitors, it is based on the assumption that your competitors are pricing correctly and is not based on actual costs.

 When new to the scene, you want to make a big splash to announce your existence.
 One way to do this is with ridiculously low prices—prices too low to keep a roof over your head.
+You might even want to offer free samples to your first few customers.
 The goal isn’t to drive yourself into poverty but instead to disrupt the market and bring in a healthy crop of customers.

 This temporary strategy can get you the attention you need before setting your prices up to where they need to be to pull in a profit.
 Make sure you have the cash to weather the hit of operating at a loss for this period.